quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC provides protection against various types of attacks, as described in more detail by {{?RFC3552}}.

-For this purpose, attacks are divided into passive and active attacks, passive attackers having the capability to read packets from the network and active attackers having the capability to write packets into the network.
+For this purpose, attacks are divided into passive and active attacks.
+Passive attackers have the capability to read packets from the network, while active attackers also have the capability to write packets into the network.
 However, a passive attack may involve an attacker with the ability to cause a routing change or other modification in the path taken by packets that comprise a QUIC connection.